Subha603/Task-Management/README.md

 3. Add, edit, delete, or mark tasks as complete.
 4. Sync tasks with your Google Calendar using the provided button.

-## Deployment
-This app can be deployed using any hosting platform supporting Python Flask, such as AWS, Heroku, or Google Cloud.

 ## Demo Video
 Watch the full walkthrough of the application here: [YouTube Video]()